Armenis (family): Corfu

 On the island of Corfu in 1406 C.E. the barony of the count of Martina (Baronia del Conte de Martina) belonged to Vito Darmer who established the settlement of Armenades.
 The Armer on Corfu belonged to the new noble class of Venice.
 Aloysius Armenus, also known as Luigi Armeno and Alvise Darmer, was the Provveditore (1502) and the Bailo of Corfu (1512).
 In 1499 C.E. his brother Albano Armenio died bravely during the naval battle of Zochio against the Ottomans.
 The naval battle of Zochio is noted as the first naval battle in history where gunpowder determined the outcome of the naval battle.
 His warship was named the Santa Barbara, who would later become the patron saint of artillery.

 Milos

-Dr. Ben J. Slot (1982) provides the nomination of Ioannis Armenis on the 9th of November 1589 as French Consul on the island of Milos as:Acte de nomination d'Armeni ("Jean Darmer") dans: Marseille.
+Dr. Ben J. Slot (1982) provides the nomination of Ioannis Armenis on 9 November 1589 as French Consul on the island of Milos as:Acte de nomination d'Armeni ("Jean Darmer") dans: Marseille.